Definitions & Actors

 Concepts

-Algorithm Catalogue
+Algorithm Services Catalogue

 Hosted Algorithm

 An important boundary condition for hosted algorithms is that they can be executed at a predictable cost for a given set of inputs.
+This predictability allows a service user to accurately estimate and determine the cost associated with the execution of the final deployed service instance.

 Algorithm Hosting Platform

-An EO algorithm hosting platform enables the execution of standardised application algorithms represented by an application algorithm definition.
-In APEx, an algorithm hosting platform specifically refers to platforms that support the openEO and/or OGC Application Package Algorithm standards.
+An EO algorithm hosting platform enables the execution of a standardised algorithm, represented by an algorithm definition.
+In APEx, an algorithm hosting platform specifically refers to platforms that support the openEO UDP and/or OGC Application Package Algorithm description standards.
+These platforms also enable algorithms to be executed by the openEO API or through OGC API Processes.
 For APEx, these platforms are considered existing providers available through ESA’s Network of Resources (NoR).
-Examples of such algorithm hosting platforms are the Copernicus Data Space Ecosystem for openEO or Ellip for OGC Processes.
+Examples of such algorithm hosting platforms are the Copernicus Data Space Ecosystem for openEO or Ellip for OGC Application Packages.

 It is important to note that APEx itself is not an algorithm hosting platform; rather, it promotes the reuse of existing platforms.
 A key property of algorithm hosting platforms is their long-term sustainability beyond the lifetime of a typical EO project.
 This ensures that algorithms can still be executed after the project ends.